cvkulkarnidev/llama.cpp/README.md

 For the Android app, download a `.gguf` file manually and select it inside the app.
 The app copies it into private app storage because native `llama.cpp` needs a normal filesystem path.

-Recommended first test:
+Recommended first test on S24 Exynos:

 - `Q4_K_M` or `Q4_0` for RAM and speed.
+- Backend: `Vulkan GPU`
+- GPU layers: `99`
+- Context size: `2048`
+- Threads: `4`
-- Increase quality later if the phone has enough memory.
+- Increase quality or context later if the phone stays stable.

+The app includes a **Benchmark** button after the model is loaded.
+It runs a fixed 64-token native benchmark and reports generated tokens per second, generated token count, elapsed time, and backend label.

 ## Prepare llama.cpp